Zaki-Wu-2004/coast_benchmarks/datasets/shear_flow/README.md

 **One line description of the data:** 2D periodic incompressible shear flow.

 **Longer description of the data:**
-Shear flow are a type of fluid characterized by the continuous deformation of adjacent fluid layers sliding past each other with different velocities.
+A shear flow is a type of fluid characterized by the continuous deformation of adjacent fluid layers sliding past each other with different velocities.
 This phenomenon is commonly observed in various natural and engineered systems, such as rivers, atmospheric boundary layers, and industrial processes involving fluid transport.
 The dataset explores a 2D periodic shearflow governed by incompressible Navier-Stokes equation.

 **Associated paper**: [Paper 1](https://www.sciencedirect.com/book/9780124059351/fluid-mechanics), [Paper 2](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.6.100504), [Paper 3](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.9.014202).